react-native-community/discussions-and-proposals/proposals/0000-reduce-fragmentation.md

 Support the `document` object for common patterns such as listening to visibility changes, and listening to capture or bubble phase events for the entire application (e.g., "outside click" pattern), etc.

+The `document` object might not be exposed as a global, and would instead be accessed via `node.getRootNode()` to ensure code accounts for multi-window / multi-root scenarios that are more common for React Native apps than React DOM apps (rendering into sourceless iframes is a similar use case).

 ### Events

 * [ ] [`scroll`](https://developer.mozilla.org/en-US/docs/Web/API/Document/scroll_event).